dsc-courses/dsc10-2023-sp/syllabus.md

 ## 📝 Exams

-This class has one midterm exam and one final exam.
-Exams are cumulative, though the final exam will emphasize material after the midterm.
+This class has one Midterm Exam and one Final Exam:

-Exams will be in-person individual exams during your scheduled lecture.
-You must attend the exam corresponding to the section you are officially enrolled in.
+- Midterm Exam: Friday, May 5th, **during your registered lecture slot**

-- Midterm Exam: Friday, February 10, during lecture (50 minutes)
+- Final Exam: Saturday, June 10th, 7-10PM, location TBD

-- Final Exam: Saturday, March 18, 3-6pm
+Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
+Both exams will be held **in-person and on-paper**.

-If you have a conflict with an exam, you should let us know right away via the [Beginning of Quarter Survey](https://forms.gle/Wvdn296GoPHBC59d6) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfP_7dzEgsXgKcrV6zcafpJgepABS_WLXch_9iXHzTtJevTqw/viewform) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ---